nathaliacappellini/java-basico/05-sistema-smart-tv/README.md

 ## Conteúdo

-O conteúdo aborda os conceitos vistos anteriormente.
+O conteúdo abrange os conceitos discutidos anteriormente.

 ## Estrutura do Projeto